Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: Introduction

 However, applying QPV experimentally encounters implementation problems, of which two are large enough that they force us to redesign our protocols.
 Whereas the transmission of classical information without loss at the speed of light is technologically feasible, e.g.\ via radio waves, the quantum counterpart faces obstacles.
 Firstly, most QPV protocols require the quantum information to be transmitted at the speed of light in vacuum, but the speed of light in optical fibers, a medium which would be necessary for many practical scenarios, is significantly lower than in vacuum.
 Secondly, a sizable fraction of photons is lost in transmission in practice.
+In practice, if telecom wavelength ($\sim$1550nm) single-photon sources are used, and the photons are sent through optical fibers with a loss of $0.15$dB/km~\cite{Cao_2019}.
 For this loss problem, we can distinguish two recent approaches.
 The first of which is to create protocols which are secure against any amount of loss, which we can call \emph{fully loss-tolerant protocols}.
 This type of protocol was first introduced by Lim, Xu, Siopsis, Chitambar, Evans, and Qi~\cite{lim2016loss}, based on ideas from device-independent QKD.
 New examples and further analyses of fully loss-tolerant protocols were given by Allerstorfer, Buhrman, Speelman, and Verduyn Lunel \cite{SWAP_protocol_Rene_et_all,allerstorfer2022role}.
-These protocols could be excellent realistic candidates for an implementation of QPV, but in the longer term they have two shortcomings: they are not secure against much entanglement -- \cite{allerstorfer2022role} for instance show that if security against unbounded loss is required, this is unavoidable -- and they require fast transmission of \emph{quantum} information.
+These protocols could be excellent realistic candidates for an implementation of QPV, but in the longer term they have two shortcomings: they are not secure against much entanglement---\cite{allerstorfer2022role} for instance show that if security against unbounded loss is required, this is unavoidable---and they require fast transmission of \emph{quantum} information.

 In this work we therefore advance another approach, which involves bounding the exact combination of loss rate and error rate that an attacker can achieve, thereby constructing what we may call \emph{partially loss-tolerant protocols}.
 The first published example of this is given by Qi and Siopsis~\cite{OtherExtentionBB84Qi_Siopsis2015}, who propose extending the $\mathrm{QPV_{BB84} }$ protocol to more bases to give some loss-tolerance, a proposal which was independently made by Buhrman, Schaffner, Speelman, and Zbinden (available as \cite[Chapter 5]{FlorianThesis}).